 -

-Saudi Arabia is the first country in the Middle East to introduce confirmation of payee for cross-border payments, with strong early adoption interest from banks.
+Saudi Arabia is among the first countries in the Middle East to introduce confirmation of payee for cross-border payments, with growing interest from the banking sector.

-Preparing for the Next Wave in Payments and Compliance
+Preparing for the Next Phase of Payments and Compliance

-Payments and compliance continue to evolve in global waves that eventually become local regulatory and operational requirements.
-Institutions that stay ahead focus on integrated, future-ready platforms—from real-time compliance and trade finance controls to confirmation of payee and frictionless payments.
+Payments and compliance continue to evolve in global waves that eventually translate into local regulatory and operational requirements.
+Institutions that stay ahead of these changes focus on integrated, future-ready platforms that support real-time compliance, trade finance controls, and payment validation.